-If a patient discloses domestic abuse, it is important to record this information, which may be needed for criminal proceedings, immigration cases, housing provision, and civil procedures.
-You should record the disclosure using phrases like 'the woman says/describes' and use direct quotes.
-Avoid phrases like 'the woman alleges'.
-You should record:

-- who else was present in the consultation - the victim and perpetrators relationship, name of perpetrator - who else is in the house including children and their ages - nature of abuse and any injuries, description of abuse and reference to specific incidents

-- whether this is the first episode or whether the abuse is continuing - a pragmatic assessment of immediate risk, and ongoing risk or results of risk assessment - actions you have taken or plan to take including referrals or signposting.
+If a patient discloses you should record the disclosure using phrases like 'the woman says/describes' and avoiding phrases like 'the woman alleges'.
+Also record who else was present in the consultation, the victim and perpetrators relationship, who else is in the house including children, a pragmatic assessment of immediate risk, and ongoing risk, actions you have taken or plan to take including referrals or signposting.
 Even if a woman does not disclose domestic abuse, you should document any concerns you have, as well as enquiries made.

-Information should be documented in a way that will keep this information hidden from a perpetrator and/or any third parties who may attend appointments with the woman.
+All of the above needs to be documented in a way that will keep this information hidden from a perpetrator and/or any third parties who may attend appointments with the woman.
 Information on domestic abuse should not be recorded in the hand held notes.
 If a woman requests printed records, details of domestic abuse should be redacted.
-Data protection regulations exempt information from being released which would be likely to cause serious harm to the relevant person (Department of Health and Social Care, 2017).
+If you have concerns about recording or sharing information, contact your safeguarding team for support.